ubports/docs.ubports.com/porting/Configuring.rst

     git clone https://github.com/ubuntu-phonedations/backports.git -b for-ubuntu backport-scripts

-This downloads the backport scripts prepared by Canonical based on the :ref:`original Backports Project <Backports>` mentioned above.
+This downloads the backport scripts prepared by Canonical based on the :ref:`original Backports Project <Backports>` mentioned above, and places them in the directory ``~/backport-scripts``.

 Download kernel source to backport from
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^